 If you set access to allow anyone with the link to open your document, they don’t need an iCloud account or Apple ID to view or edit the shared document.

-If you invite specific people to collaborate on your document, they must be signed in with their Apple ID and have iCloud Drive turned on to view or edit the document.
-If you invite someone using an email address or phone number that isn’t associated with their Apple ID, they won’t be able to accept the invitation until they add the email address or phone number to their Apple ID.
+If you invite only specific people to collaborate on your document, they must be signed in with an Apple ID and have iCloud Drive turned on to view or edit the document.
 See Accept an invitation to collaborate.

 Minimum system requirements